Softmatech/Flix/README.md

 - [yes ] While poster is being fetched, user see's a placeholder image (+1pt)
 - [yes ] User sees image transition for images coming from network, not when it is loaded from cache (+1pt)
 - [ yes] Customize the selection effect of the cell (+1pt)
-- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete (+2pt)
+- [ yes] For the large poster, load the low resolution image first and then switch to the high resolution image when complete (+2pt)

 The following **additional** user stories are implemented: